wp-plugins/events-maker/readme.txt

 == Upgrade Notice ==

-= 1.0.2 =
+= 1.0.3 =
-* Fix: Single events 404 error if Show past events option was disabled
+Fixes bugs on events not displaying on front and back-end